NIR 450 Class: In preservation

-One example of the class has been preserved, by the Downpatrick and County Down Railway.
+One example of the class has been preserved, by the Downpatrick and County Down Railway (DCDR).
 Unit 458 Antrim Castle was moved by road from York Road Depot, Belfast, over the weekend of 27–28 September 2014.
 During a two-day operation, the set was split into Driving Trailer, Intermediate and Power Car at Belfast and then, one-by-one, the carriages were taken by lorry to Downpatrick where they were reassembled.
 The Driving Trailer arrived on 27 September 2014, with the Intermediate and Power Car arriving the following day.
 The complete 458 successfully ran under its own power on 11 October 2014, and one week later on 18 October 2014, made a surprise appearance at the Irish Traction Group's Diesel Gala—the first time the unit had carried passengers since withdrawal by NIR in 2012.

 The DCDR stated that it planned to convert 458 into a standby buffet train.
 This was completed in summer 2018, with the railcar usually being stationed at Inch Abbey station during the summer months.

 In Autumn 2021, 458 was used in the filming of a season 3 episode of Derry Girls, with DCDR standing in for the Belfast–Derry and Coleraine–Portrush lines.